Brightgate/product/README.md

 ```
 $ make packages
 ...
-dpkg-deb: building package 'bg-appliance' in 'bg-appliance_0.0.1803052236-1_amd64.deb'.
+dpkg-deb: building package 'bg-appliance' in 'bg-appliance_0.0.1803052236-1_armhf.deb'.
 ...

-$ sudo dpkg -i bg-appliance_0.0.1803052236-1_amd64.deb (use name from above)
+$ sudo dpkg -i bg-appliance_0.0.1803052236-1_armhf.deb (use name from above)

 ```

-If you replace an existing bg-appliance package, some amount of restarting, up to and including rebooting will be needed.
+If you replace an existing `bg-appliance` package, some amount of restarting, up to and including rebooting will be needed.

 ## Cross-building from x86 to ARM